HereLiesAz/QaRd/PRIVACY_POLICY.md

-# Privacy Policy for QR Lockscreen Widget
+# Privacy Policy for QaRd Widget

 **Last Updated: 2025-08-11**

-Thank you for choosing QR Lockscreen Widget.
+Thank you for choosing QaRd Widget.
 This Privacy Policy is intended to inform you about how we handle information when you use our application.

 ## 1. Information We Do Not Collect

-We want to be crystal clear: **QR Lockscreen Widget does not collect, store, or transmit any personal data from your device.**
+We want to be crystal clear: **QaRd Widget does not collect, store, or transmit any personal data from your device.**

 The application is designed to be a simple, offline utility.
 All the data you provide for generating a QR code is stored locally on your device and is never sent to us or any third party.